Teerapat12/huge_search/readme.md

-## Top N search from huge list
+## Top N search from a huge list

-> Given a file with two columns, uuid and a value (assuming valuees to be integers).
+> Given a file with two columns, uuid and a number (assuming values to be integers).
 >
 > Print uuid with top N values to stdout